GrzybowskiPiotr/RickAndMortyList/README.md

 ## Example project for AI Code reviews github workflows

-### This is a minimal setup for a React application using TypeScript and Vite, with ESLint configured for code quality checks.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: